mobernberger/netmf-azure-mobile-services/README.md

 # NetMFAMS
 ===========================

 A class library for communicating from .NET Micro Framework with Azure Mobile Services.
-Right now this only works with the .NET Backend version of Azure Mobile Services but I am working also on the Javascript Backend.
+This works with the Javascript and .Net Backend version of the Azure Mobile Services

 ### Credits